 The cabbage soup diet promises quick weight loss, but experts agree it's not a sustainable option.
 Protein and vegetables are a focus, but any weight lost is likely to be gained back.
-Plus, cutting food groups can lead to nutrient imbalances." —Leyla Shamayeva, MS, RD
+Plus, cutting food groups can lead to nutrient imbalances.

 How It Works

-Keep in mind that cabbage soup can be very high in sodium, providing nearly 100 percent of your recommended daily allowance if you consume several bowls.
+Remember that cabbage soup can be very high in sodium, giving nearly 100 percent of your recommended daily dose if you eat several portions.

 This is also similar to the M-Plan diet where you eat a mushroom-based meal 3 times a day with the plan to lose weight.